 In November 2015, the FASB issued Accounting Standards Update No. 2015-17 (ASU 2015-17), Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes.
 ASU 2015-17 requires that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position, and eliminates the current requirement for organizations to present deferred tax liabilities and assets as current and noncurrent in a classified balance sheet.
-This standard is effective for financial statements issued for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
-Earlier application is permitted for all entities as of the beginning of an interim or annual reporting period.
-ASU 2015-17 may be adopted prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
-Adoption of this guidance is not expected to have a material impact to the Company's financial condition.
+BNSF early adopted the provisions of this ASU during the first quarter of 2016 and applied it prospectively.
+ASU 2015-17 did not have a material impact to the Company's consolidated financial position, and had no impact on the Company's results of operations or cash flows.

 In February 2016, the FASB issued Accounting Standards Update No. 2016-02 (ASU 2016-02), Leases (Topic 842).
 The guidance in ASU 2016-02 supersedes the lease recognition requirements in ASC Topic 840, Leases (FAS 13).
 ASU 2016-02 requires an entity to recognize assets and liabilities arising from a lease for both financing and operating leases, along with additional qualitative and quantitative disclosures.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
-The Company is currently evaluating the effect this standard will have on its Consolidated Financial Statements.
+At December 31, 2016, BNSF had long-term operating leases with \$3.4 billion of remaining minimum lease payments.
+This new standard will require the present value of these leases to be recorded in the Consolidated Balance Sheets as a right of use asset and lease liability.